Table of Contents

 The decision of which type of delivery is best for you should be discussed with your health care provider early in your pregnancy.

 During the first four to six weeks, the baby will need to take Retrovir (and possibly other HIV drugs).
 A blood test called a complete blood count (CBC) should be performed on the newborn baby as a baseline.
-The baby will also need to take medication to prevent pneumonia after finishing Retrovir, unless there is adequate information to confirm that the infant does not have HIV.
-Taking these medications does not mean the baby is sick; it is just a precaution to decrease the chances of getting HIV and other illnesses.

 Since it is possible to transmit HIV through breast milk, in the US and other high-resource countries where water is safe and formula is available and affordable, it is strongly advised that you not breastfeed.
 You can still have a strong bond with your child even if you bottle feed.